starius/ScPrime/doc/Merge Requests.md

 markdown to strike through the items that do not apply with the `~~text~~` (~~text~~) syntax is preferred.

-The `Issues Closed` section is used to ensure the Sia repo is being kept tidy and issues are being closed.
+The `Issues Closed` section is used to ensure the ScPrime repo is being kept tidy and issues are being closed.
 Use the built in helper text such as `Closes #1324` to close issue 1324 when the merge request is approved.